Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 * Product Name - The display name for the product in the WebUI
 * Marketplace status - PUBLISHED if the product is available in the Marketplace or UNPUBLISHED if the product is not yet available in the Marketplace
 * State - Current state of a product - Draft, Active, Deprecated, Active.
 See [Product lifecycle](/docs/manage_product_foundry/foundry_product_lifecycle/) for additional information
 * Current version - The most recent version number.
-Could be `---` if the product has not been released
+Can be `---` if the product is not released
 * Asset Name - The asset(s) linked to the product
 * Trash icon - Activated only when the product can be deleted
 * Marketplace icon - Enable to publish the product to the Marketplace.
 Disable to not publish